 Diapers: It is not commercially feasible to reclaim the paper and plastic in disposable diapers.

-Juice boxes and other coated cardboard drink containers.
-Some manufacturers have begun producing recyclable containers.
-These will be specially marked.
+will be specially marked.
 The rest are not suitable for reprocessing.

 Medical waste: Syringes, tubing, scalpels and other biohazards should be disposed as such.